 Strong Civic Institutions

-- Fixing US Politics (Gehl and Porter, Harvard Business Review, 2020): Founder of the Institute for Political Innovation and a Harvard Professor teamed up to identify the most powerful levers for transformation in American politics.
+- Fixing US Politics (Katherine Gehl and Michael Porter, Harvard Business Review, 2020): Founder of the Institute for Political Innovation and a Harvard Professor teamed up to identify the most powerful levers for transformation in American politics.
 Most notably, an increasing call from corporate leaders to reconsider frameworks that allow businesses to be entrenched in politics.

 - The Business Case for Saving Democracy (Rebecca Henderson, Harvard Business Review, 2020) Henderson combines the public sentiment of distrust in corporate influence with evidence suggesting that free politics support free markets.
 She provides a strong case for businesses to fundamentally change their role from partisan players to supporters of the democratic process.

 - 3 Actions CEOs Must Take to Uphold US Democracy (Paul Polman, Harvard Business Review, 2021): Paul Polman lays out the three necessary first steps businesses must take in corporate political responsibility reform: ending trade association lobbying, dissolving corporate PACS, and reversing citizens united and working on legislative reform.

 - How Business Leaders Can Champion Democracy (Daniella Ballou-Aares and Vineeta Vijayaraghavan, Harvard Business Review, 2020): This analysis of the increasingly murky cross section between business and government identifies key strategic opportunities for businesses to champion positive change through reformed political participation.
 The closing “chapter” to the same HBR series opened by Rebecca Henderson – touches on themes and opportunities to make change.